jsr6720/jsr6720.github.io/about.md

 ## Bio

 Hi!
 I'm James Rowe and I'm an engineer at heart.
-I've built software in a range of technologies and companies and I wanted a place to share what I've learned along the way while still maintaining ownership and flexibility of markdown -> published content.
+I've built software in a range of technologies and companies and I wanted a place to share what I've learned along the way.

 [Read more](/portfolio) about my career.

 ## Why a public GitHub site?

-I've used authoring platforms before and I tired of auto format updates, lack of data clarity and other small friction points along the way.
+Having used WYSIWYG authoring platforms like Wordpress, blogspot and roll-your-own implementations of Drupal and Joomla I grew tired of the clumsy UIs and lack of version control I was used to writing code.
+Combined with lack of data transparency and other small friction points along the way I decided to [revisit the markdown to static site generators](/articles/hello-world-jekyll/).

+Having seen the web grow from late 90s to present I like the idea of a simple build process to publish static content with the most advanced site feature an [atom feed](/feed.xml).
 This is my site, there are many like it, but this one is mine.

-Having seen the web grow from late 90s to present I like the idea of a simple mechanism to publish thoughts with the most advanced site feature an [atom feed](/feed.xml).

 ## Support